Four Seasons Total Landscaping press conference: Allegations

 Giuliani said that Philadelphia "has a sad history of voter fraud" including ballots submitted by dead people, specifically mentioning boxer Joe Frazier and actor Will Smith's father.
 The claims, which potentially originated from a pro-Trump blog the day before the event, were quickly dismissed by Philadelphia city officials.
 After looking into the cases of Frazier and Smith as well as a list of others, Republican City Commissioner Al Schmidt told White House correspondent Kaitlan Collins that "Not a single one voted in Philadelphia after they died."
 The first speaker Giuliani called up to speak about the alleged election fraud was Daryl Brooks, a registered sex offender.

 Without mentioning a specific amount, Giuliani also stated that "[t]here certainly is enough evidence to disqualify a certain number of ballots."

 Lewandowski cited one case of what he said was a documented deceased Pennsylvania voter, Denise Ondick, of Homestead in Allegheny County, near Pittsburgh.
 According to her online obituary, she died on October 22.
 Voting records show a mail-in ballot was sent to her two days later; on November 2, the ballot was recorded by the Pennsylvania Department of State's tracking system.
 The Inquirer said it was unclear whether that meant it had actually been counted.

 Ondick's family confirmed that she had received an absentee ballot application; her daughter said she had helped her mother, who planned to vote for Trump, fill it out two days prior to her death and the state records show the application was received the day after Ondick died.
 But she had not mailed the ballot in after her mother died, and she said her father could not recall doing so.
-She did not believe her parents would willfully violate the law.

 Lewandowski said that his cited evidence was not empirical or anecdotal, and that it was hard evidence, one of many exhibits that would be filed with the court.
 Election officials in Allegheny County said they would investigate.
 An official complaint was never filed; the county referred the matter to its police department.